Continuing Education Activity

 Galantamine, donepezil, and rivastigmine are indicated for Alzheimer disease.
 The medications help with memory loss as well as decrease plaque build-up.
 Galantamine, donepezil, and rivastigmine do not cure Alzheimer disease and can only delay the progression of the disease.

-The indirect agonists listed below has an indication that acts on nicotinic receptors of the skeletal muscle rather than muscarinic receptors.
+The indirect agonists listed below have indications that that require activity on nicotinic receptors of the skeletal muscle rather than muscarinic receptors.

 Edrophonium is a short and rapid-acting anticholinesterase commonly used to evaluate and diagnose patients with myasthenia gravis.

 Pyridostigmine is indicated for the treatment of myasthenia gravis.

 Muscarinic agonists are agents that activate the muscarinic acetylcholine receptor.
 There are five different muscarinic receptors labeled M1-M5.
 Muscarinic agonists are parasympathomimetics, and their mechanism of action is different depending on which receptor is activated.

 The M1, M3, and M5 are transmembrane receptors that couple to a Gq protein.
 The Gq protein upregulates phospholipase C (PLC).
 PLC cleaves phosphatidylinositol 4,5-bisphosphate (PIP2) into 1,2- diacylglycerol (DAG) and inositol 1,4,5-triphosphate (IP3).
 DAG activates protein kinase C, which activates downstream protein and causes calcium influx.
 IP3 causes the sarcoplasmic reticulum to release stored calcium.
 Increased intracellular calcium causes smooth muscle contraction and exocrine glandular secretions.